doi/fileheadercomment/README.md

 By default you don't have to set anything.
 It will detect most programming language for appropriate comment syntax.

-Execute it from `Command Pallete` (menu View - Command Pallete...) then type `FileHeaderComment: Insert Comment at Cursor`
+Execute it from `Command Pallete` (menu View - Command Pallete...) then type command below:

+1. `FileHeaderComment: Insert Default Template at Cursor`
+2. `FileHeaderComment: Select from Available Templates`

+The second command will show your available templates defined in Settings

-If you want to set your own parameter and template (set from menu Preferences - User Settings on osx), you can read explanation below
+If you want to set your own parameter and template (set from menu Preferences - User Settings), you can read explanation below

 This is default configuration